Do you have parasites in you?

 There are a number of other respected leaders in medicine who have said the most undiagnosed condition in America are parasites.
 There are many books on the subject.
 Some true, some scary, and some outright alarmist.
 But here are the basics you need to know in your quest for optimum health

 Parasites can cause seemingly random symptoms in various organs of the body with varying degrees of severity.
 Some symptoms of parasites in the body are the source of great agony and some are barely noticeable.
-A couple of the more common symptoms of parasites are: Clenching or grinding of the teeth or jaw and an itchy butt…yep you read that right.
+A couple of the more common parasite symptoms are: Clenching or grinding of the teeth or jaw and an itchy butt…yep you read that right.

 Even if you don’t have a compulsion to scratch your behind…read through this article to get more of an idea if you might be affected by parasites.